RenardMacorol/DAA-MidTerm_Project/README.md

 # DAA-MidTerm_Project
 Project for Miterm requirement for DAA

-## Materials Needed:
-- Manila Paper
-- Glue
-- Pentelpen
-- Tape
-- Glitters
-- Coupon Bond
+#Problem
+- Create a Program with using any GUI.
+The program should have the following programs
-- Crayons/Colored Pencil
+- 1.Knapsack
-- Pencil
+- 2.Selection Sort
+- 3.Customer's Delivery / aka TSP
-- Eraser
+- 4.String Matching
 >[!Caution]
 ># Deadline
 > # March 16 2024